votingworks/vxsuite-complete-system/Creating a Production Image.md

 Now select the VirtIO Disk 1 option on the left panel.

 Other than that, you should be good to create the virtual machine using Debian.
 Follow the instructions [here](https://github.com/votingworks/vxsuite-complete-system/blob/main/INSTALL.md) to create a production-ready, locked down image.
-Then, copy your disk image to the install stick created in the [vx-iso](https://github.com/votingworks/vx-iso) process, and you should be ready to flash to hardware!
+Then, compress your disk image using `lz4` and copy the compressed image to the install stick created in the [vx-iso](https://github.com/votingworks/vx-iso) process, and you should be ready to flash to hardware!